xaprb/story/exampleSite/content/slides/apron/index.md

 - It defines slide classes that set the position of content.
 - Some sizing is also set.
 - It does _not_ deal with typefaces or colors.
-- Its goal: _minimal_ special markup other than slide classes.
+- Its goal: _zero_ non-Markdown markup other than slide classes.

-This slide has only plain-vanilla Markdown content.
-It has no slide classes or special markup to create anything such as `<div>` or similar.
+This _entire slideshow_ uses only plain-vanilla RemarkJS Markdown.
+This illustrates the power of Apron's CSS!
+There's no special markup such as raw HTML, or Markdown's extensions such as
+`.foo[...]` to create elements such as `<div>` or `<span>`.
+(RemarkJS does support this markup, but it creates limitations, so this slideshow theme is designed not to need them.)

 Apron is minimal so that it can be composed with other themes that control colors, fonts, and the like.